hugoalh/scan-virus-ghaction/README.md

 ### 🌟 Feature

-- Faster than other GitHub Actions with the same purpose (between 5% to 95%).
+- 4% to 96% faster than other GitHub Actions with the same purpose, especially when need to scan every Git commits.

 ## 📚 Documentation